pivotal-cf/docs-build-service/installing.md

        destination:
          path: "/cnab/app/cert/tls.key"
    ```

+    Credentials information:

-    `kube_config`: The configuration file required during the installation to interact with the cluster that Pivotal Build Service will be installed on
+    - `kube_config`: The configuration file required during the installation to interact with the cluster that Pivotal Build Service will be installed on

-    `ca_cert`: The CA certificate required by Pivotal Build Service to interact with you internally deployed registries.
+    - `ca_cert`: The CA certificate required by Pivotal Build Service to interact with you internally deployed registries.
 This is the CA certificate that was used while deploying the registry.

-    `tls_cert`: The certificate required for authenticated communication between the `pb` cli and the deployed Build Service.
+    - `tls_cert`: The certificate required for authenticated communication between the `pb` cli and the deployed Build Service.
 The CA for this certificate must be trusted by the workstation communicating with Pivotal Build Service.

-    `tls_key`: The private key corresponding to the above certificate.
+    - `tls_key`: The private key corresponding to the above certificate.

    This file should be created in `/tmp/credentials.yml` this location can be changed but
    the `duffle install` command must be updated accordingly.